hrbrmstr/ohq2quarto/README.md

     ohq2quarto [OPTIONS] --ohq-ref <OHQ_REF> --output-dir <OUTPUT_DIR>

 OPTIONS:
-        --echo <echo>                turn cell echo or off in the Quarto document (default is to not echo) [default: false]
+        --echo                       turn cell echo on in the Quarto document (default is to not echo)
         --filename <FILENAME>        optional filename for the main Quarto document (will be taken from the slug in `ohq_ref`; e.g. "just-the-facts" from the example param)